 Reviewing Indochino’s Showrooms

 Seven years later, Indochino has made substantial investments in Brick-and-Mortar operations.
-As of this writing, Indochino maintains 51 showrooms throughout the United States and Canada.
+As of this writing, Indochino maintains 51 showrooms throughout the United States and Canada and is an excellent option for made-to-measure suiting online and in person.

 Even more are in the works: Indochino told me that the company is continuing its showroom expansion, so if there isn’t one near you, by the end of 2020 there may be.